strieste/NXOS/On-Box_Event_Detection/README.md

-Detect_Connected_VM
+On Box Event Detection
 ====================

 # Description
-This script creates a NXOS guest-shell process that will detect specific virtual machines within connected hypervisors.
+This script creates a NXOS guest-shell process that will detect specific events on a nexus switch, measure the severity and report back to the user with an alert email.

 # Contents

-* vm_detection.py
+* event_creator.py
   - This is a valid and function script that can be run from any Nexus Guest shell.

 ## Installing

 Install the scripts to your NXOS filesystem

-scp vm_detectiop.py user@nexusswitch
+scp event_creator.py user@nexusswitch

 ##Usage

-From a guest shell on NXOS, run vm_detection -h for usage parameters
+From a guest shell on NXOS, run event_creator.py -h for usage parameters

 #Support
-As of 12/1/15 this script supports ESX 5.x/6.x, KVM and Citrix Xen
+As of 12/1/15 this script supports SMTP/ESMTP (with no authentication) only

 # License